-I FEEL SO ENVIOUS THAT I COULD EXPLODE! – A client of mine, 6 months an expat
+I FEEL SO ENVIOUS I COULD EXPLODE! – A client, 6 months being an expat

 It was very powerful.
 After I decided to start this series of post (and statements) about all emotions being helpful, I have experienced many moments like this one:

 A lovely client, an expat for almost 6 months, started to talk about how her life abroad is far from what she expected to be.